NEXT-GEN CONSUMERS DEMAND MESSAGING IN CUSTOMER SERVICE

 Messaging can include SMS, MMS, web chat, text messaging, or any of the popularly used messaging channels like WhatsApp, Facebook Messenger, Twitter Direct Messages, Google’s Business Messages, Apple Business Chat, or more.

 Consumers across the US and the UK hate being the glue in a multichannel communication.
 44% of US consumers and 39% of UK consumers found having to repeat information the biggest pain point, according to the eGain-YouGov survey.

 A messaging hub avoids silos, offers true omnichannel experience, and makes it easy to add new messaging channels as they emerge.

-Survey State of messaging for customer service: The survey was conducted by YouGov PLC on behalf of eGain.
-The findings are based on answers given by 5,950 consumers who had used messaging to resolve a customer service issue in the last 12 months.
+Survey State of messaging for customer service: The findings are based on answers given by 5,950 consumers who had used messaging to resolve a customer service issue in the last 12 months.

 - eGain Solve for Apple Business Chat

 - eGain enables conversational customer service through Facebook® Messenger™